techgnosis/pki/readme.md

 Core Concepts and Terms
 -----------------------
 Symmetric encryption - a shared key is used by both parties.
-Faster, but difficult to share the key in a secure manner
+Less CPU-intensive, but difficult to share the key in a secure manner

 Asymmetric encryption - private key and public key.
 Encrypt data with the public key and only the private key can decrypt